Posted by Todd Hockenberry ● Jan 20, 2016

 “Inbound Marketing implemented by Todd and his team using HubSpot has been a big winner for us.
 Our revenue is growing, we have seen our investments produce a good return in a reasonable time period, and we are building a marketing system that will yield results for years to come”, says Mr. Moncla.

-Just recently MSI was sold and the impact of inbound marketing on the value of the business was impressive.
+Just recently, MSI was sold, and the impact of inbound marketing on the value of the business was impressive.
 The value of the business was three times what it would have been prior to the implementation of inbound marketing.
-The consistent leads generated, the increased revenue, and the engaged contact list created lasting business value.
+The consistent leads, increased revenue, and engaged contact list created lasting business value.